 In connection with the 1994 acquisition of substantially all the coal mining operations and coal sales contracts of Addington, Coal operations acquired surface and deep mines, river docks, preparation plants and rail loading facilities.
 As part of the acquisition, Coal operations entered into a coal purchase agreement for approximately 4.9 million tons over a four year period and Coal operations also purchased four highwall mining systems from an affiliate of Addington, bringing to eight the total number of such systems owned by Coal operations.
 These systems, which follow contour surface mining, achieve productivity levels which can exceed conventional surface mining methods.
 In August 1995, the original four highwall mining systems acquired in March 1992 were sold, reducing the number of units owned by Coal Operations.
-During 1994, productivity and costs of the four operating surface mines acquired from Addington did not meet expectations and adverse geological conditions were temporarily idled.
+During 1994, productivity and costs of the four operating surface mines acquired from Addington did not meet expectations and adverse geological conditions were encountered at one of the mines.
+In July 1995, one of these operations was temporarily idled.